Julia Byers, Founder and Director

 Previously, Julia founded and directed the Chapter One Young Writers Conference from 2012 to 2017.
 Additionally, she has interned all over the publishing industry, including most recently as an editorial intern at Scholastic.
 As an undergraduate student, she studied British literature abroad at St Peter’s College, Oxford University; wrote for a number of blogs, including the acclaimed (and dearly missed) Teens Can Write, Too!; wrote film reviews for [art]seen; was the publicist and assistant manager for a local used bookshop; co-chaired U of M’s Publishing Career Forum; and produced a play that a student theatre troupe performed at the 2016 Edinburgh Festival Fringe in Scotland.

-Currently, Julia lives in New York City and is seeking full-time employment in the publishing industry.
+Currently, Julia lives in New York City and spends her days as an assistant at a children’s literary agency.
 She also has a side gig as a photographer, suffers from chronic wanderlust, and is working on a number of writing projects, including a YA novel and a screenplay.

 Ariel Kalati, Marketing Manager